 In all cases, the suspension/expulsion will remain in effect pending completion of the appeal.

-Teachers may not accept individual gifts from parents/guardians or students valued at $50.00 or more.
+School personnel may not accept individual gifts from parents/guardians or students valued at $50.00 or more in a calendar year.
 The $50.00 limit is per parent/guardian or student per year.
-In the case of a class gift, the total value for the year may not exceed $150.00, and teachers may not know the names of the students or families that contributed or how much each contributed.
+In the case of a class gift, the total value for the year may not exceed $150.00, and the recipient may not know the names of the givers that contributed or the amounts given.

-The Falmouth School Committee recognizes the right of all students to participate, through competition or open admission, in all clubs, activities, and sports programs, and, therefore, prohibits the practice of “hazing”.
-The full document regarding hazing is available at all school buildings and our website.
+The Falmouth School Committee recognizes the right of all students to participate, through competition or open admission, in all clubs, activities, and sports programs, and, therefore, prohibits the practice of “hazing.”
+The full document regarding hazing is available at all school buildings and on the district website.

 Lost and Found

-If your child has lost something, your child should check the designated lost and found area in the school.
+If a child has lost something, the child should check the designated lost and found area in the school.
 The school is not responsible for replacing lost or stolen articles.
-For that reason, we recommend that all valuable items be kept at home.
-Try to have your child’s coats, boots, and other personal belongings marked with your child’s name so that lost items may be returned to your child easily.
-You may not wish to use your last name as a safety measure.
+For that reason, the district recommends that all valuable items be kept at home.
+Parents/Guardians should try to have their child’s coats, boots, and other personal belongings marked with their child’s name so that lost items may be returned to your child easily.
+Parents/Guardians may not wish to use their last name as a safety measure.

 Meetings with Staff Members

-Parent/Guardian/Teacher conferences are scheduled once a year to discuss your child’s performance in school.
-Appointments can be made at other times of the year, as well.
-Staff members such as your child’s teacher(s), the principal, the assistant principal, and the adjustment counselor are available, if needed, for phone conferences or to meet in person.
+Parent/Guardian/Teacher conferences are scheduled once a year to discuss a child’s performance in school.
+Appointments can be made at other times of the year as well.
+Staff members such as a child’s teacher(s), the principal, the assistant principal, and the adjustment counselor are available, if needed, for phone conferences or to meet in person.

-To keep you informed about what is going on at the school, periodic notices from the school principal, your child’s teachers, or the Parent Teacher Organization will be sent home along with your child’s work.
-Check with your child daily to ensure that you are receiving this information.
+To keep families informed about what is going on at the school, periodic notices from the Principal, teachers, or the Parent Teacher Organization will be sent home along with children’s work.
+Parents/Guardians should check with their child daily to ensure that you are receiving this information.
 Some schools use electronic communication as a regular way to communicate with families.
-Please check your email regularly as well.
+Please check email regularly as well.

 Permission Notes for Changes in After-School Routines

 A note to the child’s teacher should communicate an occasional change to a student’s regular or daily dismissal on the day of the change.
-The note should include the date, the student’s name and what will be different that day.
-If someone different will be picking up your child, please include the name of that adult.
-If your child is riding the bus home with a friend, the note should include the name of the friend, as well as the bus number.
-If you find it necessary to change your child’s dismissal plan during the school day, please call the school office and communicate the changes before 2:30 p.m.
-We respectfully request that no phone call changes occur after 3:00 p.m.
+The note should include the date, the student’s name, and what will be different that day.
+If someone different will be picking up a child, please include the name of that adult.
+If the child is riding the bus home with a friend, the note should include the name of the friend as well as the bus number.
+If a parent/guardian finds it necessary to change their child’s dismissal plan during the school day, they must call the school office and communicate the changes before 3 pm.
+The district respectfully requests that no phone call changes occur after 3 pm.